cripto1989/booking/README.md

     * [Create a booking](#create-a-booking)
     * [Cancel a booking](#cancel-a-booking)

+## Requirements
+- Python 3.9.16
+- Sqlite
+- Pyenv

 ## Configuration
 Feel free to use wathever tools to manage a virtual environment such as pipenv, pyenv-virtualenv, poetry and so on.
 For this project pyenv was used.

 ### Installing dependencies
-To install all packages use the next command
+After activating a virtualenv use the next command to install all dependency package
 ```
 pip install -r requirements/requirements.txt -r requirements/requirements-test.txt
 ```